angelchiav/django-ecommerce-api/README.md

 ## 🚧 Development Status

 This project is currently under active development.
-The following features are planned for future releases:
+Recent improvements include:

+### ✅ Completed Features:
+- ✅ API documentation with Swagger/OpenAPI
+- ✅ Enhanced cart functionality with stock validation
+- ✅ Improved permission system with read-only public access
+- ✅ Better cart management with session support
+- ✅ Payment system with transaction tracking

+### 🔄 In Progress:
-- [ ] Advanced payment gateway integrations
+- 🔄 Advanced payment gateway integrations
+- 🔄 Enhanced error handling and validation
+- 🔄 Comprehensive test coverage

+### 📋 Planned Features:
 - [ ] Product reviews and ratings
 - [ ] Advanced search and filtering
 - [ ] Email notifications
-- [ X ] API documentation with Swagger/OpenAPI
 - [ ] Wishlist functionality
-- [ ] Inventory tracking
+- [ ] Inventory tracking with low stock alerts
 - [ ] Discount and coupon system
 - [ ] User address book
 - [ ] Order history and reordering
+- [ ] Multi-vendor marketplace support
+- [ ] Advanced analytics and reporting

+## ⚠️ Important Notes

+- This project uses SQLite for development.
+For production, configure a production database (PostgreSQL recommended)
+- Secret keys and sensitive settings should be moved to environment variables for production
+- CORS headers are configured for development; adjust for production domains
+- The current payment system is a foundation - integrate with actual payment gateways for production use

 ## 🤝 Contributing